 Special Care for the Seriously Ill

-Palliative care is a medical specialty that focuses on the physical, emotional, and spiritual needs of people with serious illness.
-The ultimate goal of palliative care is to reduce suffering, preserve dignity and improve quality of life for patients and their families.
+Supportive care is a medical specialty that focuses on the physical, emotional, and spiritual needs of people with serious illness.
+The ultimate goal of supportive care is to reduce suffering, preserve dignity and improve quality of life for patients and their families.

 Hospice care is meant for people in the final months of life.
-Non-hospice palliative care, on the other hand, is available to you at any time during your illness while you’re in the hospital.
-Unlike hospice, you can also receive palliative care at the same time as curative treatments.
+Non-hospice supportive care, on the other hand, is available to you at any time during your illness.
+Unlike hospice, you can also receive supportive care at the same time as curative treatments.

 - You are currently a patient in the hospital